-As part of the White House's Office of Management and Budget's Acquisition Innovation Labs initiative, the Digital Acquisition Accelerator was a pilot program designed to accelerate the adoption of digital acquisition practices across the government.
+As part of the White House's Office of Management and Budget's Acquisition Innovation Labs initiative, the Digital Acquisition Accelerator was a pilot training program designed to accelerate the development of digital acquisition experts across the government.

 The modern delivery of information technology, including human-centered design, lean-agile development, open-source software, and cloud computing, all represent fundamentally new ways of procuring products and services from the vendor community.
 But how do you induce the necessary institutional changes at the scale of government?

-To address this challenge, Chris Cairns architected and led a "train-the-trainer" program designed to help agencies establish their own multidisciplinary team of digital acquisition experts.
+To address this challenge, Chris Cairns and Shashank Khandelwal architected and led a "train-the-trainer" program designed to help agencies establish their own multidisciplinary team of digital acquisition experts.

 The program brought together expert trainers and coaches from 18F, the Presidential Innovation Fellows, and the U.S. Digital Service (the first-ever such cross-organizational collaboration) who worked with agencies to assemble their teams and build-up their expertise through a variety of development techniques, including classroom training, hands-on learning (involving real-world acquisitions), and knowledge capture and sharing.